Protect your holiday & avoid another Thomas CookBy Money Mage · · Travel, Frugality, Consumer Protection

 What is ABTA?

 ABTA or Association of British Travel Agents is a regulated industry body.
-They provides cover and dispute resolution.
+They provide cover and dispute resolution.
 It is useful for holidays that do not involve a flight or when ATOL protection is not available.

 If you booked your holiday via an ABTA member, your holiday will be ABTA protected.
 ABTA provides cover in the event of company failure.
 If a company goes bust ABTA protection will enable you to continue your holiday or get a full refund.